Multi-Layer Personalized Federated Learning for Mitigating Biases in Student Predictive Analytics: Introduction

 \subsection{Activity-Based Student Modeling}

-Our student modeling approach will build upon and formalize two key observations from past educational data mining research that can further mitigate biases.
-These will come into play as we formalize two downstream student modeling applications for case-studies: knowledge tracing and outcome prediction.
+Our student modeling approach will build upon two significant insights from previous research in educational data mining that can further mitigate biases.
+These will come into play in Sec.~\ref{sec:tasks} as we formalize two downstream student modeling applications for case-studies of our methodology.

-The first observation is that patterns in student learning activity -- such as video-watching behavior, discussion forum interactions, and other clickstream logs (see Figure~\ref{fig:setting_heat}(a)) -- contain signals of student performance in online courses~\cite{Brinton2016MiningMC,Brinton2015MOOCPP,Chu2021ClickBasedSP,Brinton2018OnTE,Yang2018LearningIA,chen2018behavioral}.
-Since each student tends to generate a substantial number of activity measurements throughout a course, incorporating them may alleviate sparsity issues faced by prediction models trained on subgroups with fewer students.
+The first insight is that student learning activity patterns, encompassing actions like video viewing, participation in discussion forums, and clickstream logs (as depicted in Figure~\ref{fig:setting_heat}(a)), contain signals of student achievement in online courses~\cite{Brinton2016MiningMC,Chu2021ClickBasedSP}.
+Given that each student typically generates a significant number of activity records over a course's duration, inclusion of such data could alleviate the sparsity challenges faced by prediction models trained on subgroups with fewer students.

-The second observation is that distinctive patterns of learning activities can be identified both within and across student groups (e.g., different gender groups)~\cite{Neill2019StructuredLE, Aguillon2020GenderDI,Chopra2018GenderDI}.
-This was originally discovered among in-person learning behaviors (e.g., participation and learning style), and more recently in digital environments~\cite{McBroom2020HowDS}.
-We thus aim to capture how sequences of learning activities (e.g., viewing a forum, then watching a specific video, then answering a specific quiz question) differ based on student subgroups in our construction of personalized FL models.
-However, online learning activities contain more noise than those capture in-person (e.g., a student accessing a video accidentally), making it difficult to identify these patterns through standard data mining techniques~\cite{Brinton2016MiningMC}.
+The second observation is that unique learning activity patterns can be identified both within and across student groups (e.g., different gender groups)~\cite{Neill2019StructuredLE, Aguillon2020GenderDI}.
+This phenomenon was initially found in traditional classrooms, including behaviors like participation and {engagement with course materials}, and more recently in digital learning environments as well~\cite{McBroom2020HowDS}.
+Hence, we aim to consider how variations in sequences of learning behaviors, such as accessing a forum, viewing specific videos, and answering particular quiz questions, across student subgroups can be integrated into personalized federated learning models.
+Yet, online learning behaviors are noisier than those occurring in in-person settings (e.g., accidental video access, inadvertent skipping through a video), posing challenges in identifying these patterns through conventional data mining methods~\cite{Brinton2016MiningMC}.